 Magnitude¶

-is a family of monovalue types representing positive real
+Magnitude is a family of monovalue types representing nonzero real

 numbers.
 These values can be multiplied, divided, and raised to (rational) powers, and this